HoTT/HoTT-Agda/README.md

   total spaces is a fiberwise equivalence (depends only on `Equivalences` and above)
 - `Base` exports everything above and is the file that should be imported in any file

+- `Integers.Integers` contains the definition of the successor function, the proof that it’s an equivalence, and the proof that the type of the integers is a set

+### Homotopy

+The `Homotopy` directory contains homotopy-theoretic definitions and properties.
+More precisely there is:

+- `Homotopy.PullbackDef` contains the definition of the type that should satisfy the universal property of pullback with respect to every type in a fixed universe of the form `Set i`
+- `Homotopy.PullbackUP` contains the definition of what it means for some type to satisfy the universal property of pullback inside some subcategory (parametrized by a `P : Set i → hProp i`)
+- `Homotopy.PullbackIsPullback` contains a proof that what should be a pullback is indeed a pullback
+- Similarly for `Homotopy.PushoutDef`, `Homotopy.PushoutUP` and
+  `Homotopy.PushoutIsPushout`.
+The file `Homotopy.PushoutUP` also contains a proof that two pushouts of the same diagram are equivalent
+- `Homotopy.ReflectiveSubCategory` contains a definition of reflective subcategories and some properties
+- `Homotopy.TruncatedHIT` contains the proof that an HIT with special constructors that fill spheres can be given an elimination rule easier to work with (see `Algebra.FreeGroup` for an example)
+- `Homotopy.TruncationHIT` contains the HIT defining the truncation, with a small hack to handle (hlevel 0)-truncations
+- `Homotopy.Truncation` contains a nicer interface for truncation and the universal property

-### Interval
+### Spaces

+The `Spaces` directory contains definitions and properties of various spaces.

-- `Interval.Interval` contains the definition of the interval
+- `Spaces.Interval` contains the definition of the interval
-- `Interval.IntervalProps` contains a proof that the interval is contractible and that the interval implies (non-dependent) function extensionality
+- `Spaces.IntervalProps` contains a proof that the interval is contractible and that the interval implies (non-dependent) function extensionality
+- `Spaces.Circle` contains the HIT definition of the circle
+- `Spaces.LoopSpaceCircle` contains the proof that the based loop space of the circle is equivalent to the type of the integers
+- `Spaces.Suspension` contains the definition of the suspension of a type (as a special case of pushout)
+- `Spaces.Spheres` contains the definitions of spheres
+- `Spaces.WedgeCircles` contains the definition of the wedge of a set of circles
+- `Spaces.LoopSpaceWedgeCircles` contains the proof that it’s loop space is the free group (when the set of generators has decidable equality), up to the end of the flattening lemma
+- `Spaces.LoopSpaceWedgeCircles2` contains the rest of the proof

-### Integers
+### Algebra

+The `Algebra` directory contains some basic algebra.

 - `Algebra.Groups` contains a crappy definition of a group
-- `Integers.Integers` contains the definition of the successor function, the proof that it’s an equivalence, and the proof that the type of the integers is a set
-- `Integers.GroupIntegers` contains a proof that the integers form a group
+- `Algebra.GroupIntegers` contains a proof that the integers form a group

-### Circle

-- `Circle.Circle` contains the HIT definition of the circle
-- `Circle.LoopSpace` contains the proof that the based loop space of the circle is equivalent to the type of the integers

-### Pullback, pushout

-- `CategoryTheory.PullbackDef` contains the definition of the type that should satisfy the universal property of pullback with respect to every type in a fixed universe of the form `Set i`
-- `CategoryTheory.PullbackUP` contains the definition of what it means for some type to satisfy the universal property of pullback inside some subcategory (parametrized by a `P : Set i → hProp i`)
-- `CategoryTheory.PullbackIsPullback` contains a proof that what should be a pullback is indeed a pullback
-- Similarly for `CategoryTheory.PushoutDef`, `CategoryTheory.PushoutUP` and
-  `CategoryTheory.PushoutIsPushout`.
-The file `CategoryTheory.PushoutUP` also contains a proof that two pushouts of the same diagram are equivalent

-### Truncation

-- `Topology/Suspension` contains the definition of the suspension of a type (as a special case of pushout)
-- `Topology/Spheres` contains the definitions of spheres
-- `Truncation/TruncatedHIT` contains the proof that an HIT with special constructors that fill spheres can be given an elimination rule easier to work with (see `FreeGroup.FreeGroup` for an example)
-- `CategoryTheory/ReflectiveSubCategory` contains a definition of reflective subcategories and some properties
-- `Truncation/TruncationHIT` contains the HIT defining the truncation, with a small hack to handle (hlevel 0)-truncations
-- `Truncation/Truncation` contains a nicer interface for truncation and the universal property

-### Free groups

-- `FreeGroup/FreeGroup` contains the definition of the free group on a set of generators
+- `Algebra/FreeGroup` contains the definition of the free group on a set of generators
-- `FreeGroup/FreeGroupProps` contains properties of the free group (that it’s a set and that multiplying by a generator is an equivalence)
+- `Algebra/FreeGroupProps` contains properties of the free group (that it’s a set and that multiplying by a generator is an equivalence)
-- `FreeGroup/F2NotCommutative` contains a proof that F2 is not commutative
+- `Algebra/F2NotCommutative` contains a proof that F2 is not commutative
-- `FreeGroup/FreeGroupAsReducedWords` contains an equivalent definition of the free group as a set of reduced words, in the case where the set of generators has decidable equality
+- `Algebra/FreeGroupAsReducedWords` contains an equivalent definition of the free group as a set of reduced words, in the case where the set of generators has decidable equality

-### Wedge of circles
+### Sets

-- `WedgeCircles/WedgeCircles` contains the definition of the wedge of a set of circles
+The `Sets` repository contains properties of the category of (h)sets.
-- `WedgeCircles/LoopSpaceWedgeCircles` contains the proof that it’s loop space is the free group (when the set of generators has decidable equality), up to the end of the flattening lemma
-- `WedgeCircles/LoopSpaceWedgeCircles2` contains the rest of the proof

-### Quotients

-- `Quotients/Quotient.agda` contains a definition of the quotient of a set by a (prop-valued) equivalence relation with truncated higher inductive types
+- `Sets/Quotient.agda` contains a definition of the quotient of a set by a (prop-valued) equivalence relation with truncated higher inductive types
-- `Quotients/QuotientUP.agda` proves the universal property of quotients
+- `Sets/QuotientUP.agda` proves the universal property of quotients